evandrosouza-developer/ps2tomsxUSB/README.md

 ```
 1)The PS/2 to MSX Keyboard Converter itself, which contains:
 1.1) The firmware with source files;
+1.2) Doxygen full firmware documentation;
-1.2) Schematics and PCB design:
+1.3) Schematics and PCB design:
-1.2.1) Electronics part Schematics with Kicad files;
+1.3.1) Electronics part Schematics with Kicad files;
-1.2.2) Single sided PCB layout with Kicad files and complete set of Gerber files;
+1.3.2) Single sided PCB layout with Kicad files and complete set of Gerber files;
+1.3.3) The performance tests of this one are inside the PS/2 to MSX Converter Tester folder.

 2)The PS/2 to MSX Converter Tester, which contains:
 2.1) The firmware with source files;
+2.2) Doxygen full firmware documentation;
-2.2) Schematics design with Kicad files;
+2.3) Schematics design with Kicad files;
+2.4) The performance tests of the PS/2 to MSX Keyboard Converter are located here.

-3) Tool to create/modify the Database (Translation tables to map from PS/2 Scan Codes to MSX Matrix Codes) in excel, but it has compatible macros to be executed by Libre Office, Open Office, Star Office and so on.
+3) Tool to create/modify the Database (Translation tables to map from PS/2 Scan Codes to MSX Matrix Codes)
+in excel, but it has compatible macros to be executed by Libre Office, Open Office and so on.

-4) Tini TTY I/O - tio (Linux app with source files) to communicate with console and easily allowing the user to use it with different keyboard layouts and languages.
+4) Tini TTY I/O - tio (Linux app with source files) to communicate with console and easily allowing the
+user to use it with different keyboard layouts and languages.
 ```
 In case of STM32F103C8T6 (Flash 64K RAM 20K) Blue Pill, you have to aplly STM32F103C6T6 (Flash 32K RAM 10K) without change anything else.